Can You Put CBD Vape Oil Under Your Tongue? No, Here’s Why!

 Do not confuse Propylene glycol with ethylene glycol.
 Ethylene glycol is highly toxic to humans.

-Vegetable glycerin, also known as glycerol or glycerine, is also an ingredient used in CBD vape juice quite a bit.
+Vegetable glycerin, also known as glycerol or glycerin, is also an ingredient used in CBD vape juice quite a bit.
 Much like propylene glycol, it is an odorless, colorless, and somewhat syrupy like liquid.
 It is usually made from coconut oil, palm oils, or soybean.

 Vegetable glycerin is usually a little sweet.
 It serves the same purpose as propylene glycol, which is to help CBD dissolve or be absorbed into your lungs.